District of Columbia Requires Building Managers to Lower Emissions3 min read

 D.C.’s energy efficiency laws ̶ The Renewable Portfolio Standards Act of 2004, the Green Building Act of 2006, the Clean and Affordable Energy Act of 2008 and the District of Columbia Traffic Act ̶ were amended under the Clean Energy DC Omnibus Act of 2018 or the CEDC Act.1 This new legislation is aggressive by design and establishes Building Energy Performance Standards (BEPS), which require commercial and multifamily buildings to meet minimum thresholds over multiple five-year compliance periods.1

-The CEDC Act requires commercial and multifamily buildings to comply with BEPS by meeting or exceeding the District’s median Energy Star score for each property type or face alternative compliance penalties.2 BEPS will apply to privately-owned buildings as follows: 50,000 square feet or greater beginning January 1, 2021; 25,000 square feet or greater beginning January 1, 2023; and 10,000 square feet or greater beginning January 1, 2026.
+The CEDC Act requires commercial and multifamily buildings to comply with BEPS by meeting or exceeding the District’s median Energy Star score for each property type or face alternative compliance penalties.2 BEPS will apply to privately-owned buildings as follows: buildings 50,000 square feet or greater were required to meet BEPs as of January 1, 2021; buildings 25,000 square feet or greater must comply beginning January 1, 2023; and building 10,000 square feet or greater must comply beginning January 1, 2026.
 Buildings with a verified Energy Star score below the established standard will have five years to meet the requirement for each compliance period.